hpc/charliecloud/doc/ch-run.rst

     should work on all modern terminals.

   :code:`-d`, :code:`--devices`
-    Inject default CDI devices into the container.
-The default devices are those listed in :code:`CH_RUN_CDI_DEFAULT` if set, otherwise all devices for which a specification is found.
+    Inject all CDI devices for which a specification is found.
 Implies :code:`--write-fake`.

-  :code:`--device=DEV[,DEV]`
+  :code:`--device=DEV`
-    Inject CDI device(s) identified by comma-separated :code:`DEV`.
-These are either (1) a filename, if :code:`DEV` starts with a slash (:code:`/`) or dot (:code:`.`), e.g. :code:`/etc/cdi/nvidia.json`, or (2) a CDI selector for a list of devices in a CDI specification file, e.g.
+    Inject CDI device :code:`DEV`, either (1) a filename, if it starts with a slash (:code:`/`) or dot (:code:`.`), e.g. :code:`/etc/cdi/nvidia.json`, or (2) a CDI selector for a list of devices in a CDI specification file, e.g. :code:`nvidia.com/gpu`.
-    :code:`nvidia.com/gpu`.
 Specific devices may not be selected, e.g.
     :code:`nvidia.com/gpu=1:0` is invalid (see below for why).
 Implies :code:`--write-fake`.
 Can be repeated.